spurcell/docs/docs/control.md

 #### Conditionals

-Lo `if` statements are like C apart from not requiring parens in the predicate.
+Lo `if` statements are like C apart from not requiring parentheses in the predicate.

 ```